 Motta finished his career with a seven-year spell at PSG and won five league titles during that time, offering a calming presence at the base of the midfield that was most often felt whenever he was absent from the side.

 Dani Alves stands as the most decorated player in football history.
 He is a footballer who – alongside many of his compatriots before him – helped revolutionise the role of a full-back in an unforgettable career of success.

-Alves starred at Sevilla before being signed by divisional rivals Barcelona and forming part of the greatest sides in the club’s history, winning a wealth of major silverware during an eight-year spell at the Camp Nou including six La Liga titles and three Champions League triumphs.
+Alves starred at Sevilla before being signed by divisional rivals Barcelona and formed part of the greatest sides in the club’s history, winning a wealth of major silverware during an eight-year spell at the Camp Nou, including six La Liga titles and three Champions League triumphs.

 The Brazilian formed a brilliant partnership with Lionel Messi and proved a hugely influential figure from right-back, bursting forward to become one of Barcelona’s most creative attacking options.

 Alves made 391 appearances in all competitions for Barcelona and scored 21 goals, moving on to Juventus and later PSG – winning two league titles amongst six honours collected during a two season spell in the French capital.